Helping young students to learn and grow

 The program has two components.
 In the core component, one teacher and one early childhood educator will work together in each classroom to help children learn during the regular school day.
 The optional extended day component includes before- and after-school programs led by early childhood educators.

-The Ministry of Education has set the class size standard for the full-day early learning program at an average of 26 students on a board-wide basis.
+The Ministry of Education has set the class size standard for the early learning program at an average of 26 students on a board-wide basis.
 This provides for an average child-adult ratio of 13:1.

 Busing will be offered for kindergarten students to and from the core program, based on the board's transportation policy.
 Kindergarten students who live more than one kilometre away from the school will be bused.
 This distance is the based on shortest, safe walking route measured along sidewalks, roadways and paved pedestrian walkways from school property line to home property line.